 For the last sixty years, investment in real estate to the average investor meant scraping together capital over a long-term mortgage to invest in residential properties.
 The primary source of wealth creation in the United States has been investing in your primary residence, with ownership remaining over 60% since 1960 according to the US Census Bureau.
 However, with a growth in population and prices, it is increasingly difficult for the average family to purchase a home.
 As a result, there has been an increase in people renting homes instead of purchasing them outright (US Census Bureau).
-This presents an opportunity for investors with capital to place by purchasing single-family homes that can be owned and rented out to an emerging demographic.
+This presents an opportunity for investors with capital to place by purchasing or investing in single family homes that can be owned and rented out to an emerging demographic.
 Although there is currently an increase in demand, there are still risks associated with owning a single-family home as a business investment.

 More recently, multi-family has become a particularly popular product type.
-Due to demand, there has been a compression in capitalization rates since 2011 according to a study gone by CBRE.
+Due to demand, there has been a compression in capitalization rates since 2011 according to a study done by the CBRE.
 This means that appreciation in multi-family has remained steady for the better part of this decade, but so has the price point to buy into this asset type.
 Paired with the costs of management and the headaches of being a landlord, multi-family is an investment that takes serious dedication by the investor.

 Investors that are looking to take advantage of some positive market factors currently associated with residential properties like population growth and rent growth but have encountered certain obstacles when it comes to investing should look into alternatives like single family residence portfolios.
 In these types of assets, a group of typically ten to eighty homes across a metropolitan area are tied together and sold in pieces as a diversified portfolio.
 For example, a portfolio might consist of fifty homes in the Dallas – Ft.
 Worth area that has houses spread out from one side of the city to the other.